 Additionally, moisture attracts termites.
 These little pests infest and eat away at buildings’ wooden structures.
 Getting rid of termites and repairing the damage can be extremely expensive.

-No matter what’s causing moisture to collect on your concrete floor or subfloor, there is a solution.
+No matter what’s causing liquid to collect on your concrete floor or subfloor, there is a solution.
 Oftentimes, you can reduce the amount of moisture by adjusting the environment.

 For example, if condensation is the issue, you can increase air circulation.
 This keeps air from lingering against the floor’s colder surface and transitioning from water vapor into liquid.